thedataquarry/rustinpieces/rust/modify_csv/README.md

 ## Setup

 Install dependencies via Cargo.
-Note that because we perform serialization/deserialization features in `serde_json` via `serde`, we need to install it using the features flag.
+Note that because we perform CSV serialization/deserialization via `serde`, we need to install it using the features flag.

 ```bash
 cargo add csv